 - Cooperate with the Office of Minority and Women’s Business Enterprises and other public agencies;

 - Monitor and measure these goals regularly;

 - Demonstrate accountability by incorporating WMBE goals into the Port’s Long Range Plan scorecards, reports, and Long Range Plan updates.

 - Port of Seattle Commission Policy Directive on Diversity in Contracting

-- Glossary of the commonly used term in Diversity in Contracting
+- Glossary of the commonly used terms in Diversity in Contracting

 PortGen Workshops: The Port of Seattle conducts quarterly workshops to provide information about doing business with the Port as it relates to construction, consulting, goods and services, and airport concessions.

-Port of Seattle representatives from Central Procurement, Small Business, Project Management, and Airport Dining and Retail share information about upcoming opportunities.
+Port of Seattle representatives from Central Procurement, Diversity in Contracting, Project Management, and Airport Dining and Retail share information about upcoming opportunities.
 Attendees learn about business certifications and technical assistance resources from guest speakers.
-These sessions provide a valuable networking opportunity.
+These sessions also provide a valuable networking opportunity.